DrugRehab.com provides information regarding illicit and prescription drug

 Studies continue to show drug courts produce positive outcomes such as:

-A 2009 study conducted by the Office of Program Policy Analysis and Government Accountability found adults sentenced to a Florida drug court programs were 80 percent less likely to eventually end up in prison than offenders sentenced to drug-related probation.
+A 2009 study conducted by the Office of Program Policy Analysis and Government Accountability found adults sentenced to a Florida drug court programs, which include court-ordered rehab, were 80 percent less likely to eventually end up in prison than offenders sentenced to drug-related probation.

 Another OPPAGA analysis of Florida drug courts published in 2014 found: